How much does a website cost in the UK — 2026 price guide for small trade businesses by AJ Web Design

 Agency websites: what £2,500–£10,000 gets you

-A web design agency in the UK typically charges £2,500 to £10,000 for a small business site.
+UK web design agencies — the kind listed on Bark.com and Checkatrade — typically charge £2,500 to £10,000 for a small business site.
 Some charge more.
 The build takes four to twelve weeks.
 You'll have meetings, mood boards, revision rounds, and a project manager.

 For a trade business that needs a clean site with a phone number and a few photos of your work, that's overkill.
 You're paying for process, not results.
 The site a £5,000 agency delivers to a plumber does the same job as a £497 freelancer site — it just costs ten times more.